wetzelbe/owntracks-omlox/README.md

 ## Docker Installation

-When the omlox hub is runninng on localhost, you have to link the docker conntainers together:
+When the omlox hub is running in another Container on the same machine, you have to link the docker conntainers together:
 `docker run --name <name> --link <omlox-container-name>:server owntracks-omlox:0.0.1 -- -n <mqttBroker> -u username -p password -o server`